EC-labs/prism/README.md

 ## Reproducibility

-To generate similar datasets for the same applications as those presented in the paper, we have provided a description, and in some cases a run script in the `benchmarks/` directory for each application.
+To generate similar datasets for the same applications as those presented in the paper, we have provided a description, and in some cases a run script in  `artifacts/paper-1/benchmarks/` directory for each application.